Last Updated on by

 This product model series is designed in such a way that it covers not only the head but also the neck.
 This protects from spatters, sparks, and any harmful radiant.
 The helmet is quite light and weighs 455 grams.
 The helmet meets ANSI Z87.
 1 standards and rating for headgear.
 The helmet is solar cell powered which is a plus if you get lots of sun and a minus if you don’t.

-To save its solar power, it has a solar cell as well as two replaceable CR2032 lithium batteries.
+To save its solar power, it has a solar power cell as well as two replaceable CR2032 lithium batteries.
 It is a replaceable lithium battery.
 There is a built-in passive filter.
 This will provide a permanent UV/IR protection.
 Antra welding helmets have buttons on the side.
 Each external button represents a control.
 The button design is to make it easier to use and control.
 It comes in black color.

 This helmet is also very affordable and it is the choice of most welders.
 Its delay time can be adjusted to suit you.
-It has six bonus exterior lens cover plates and one interior lens cover plate.
+It has six bonus exterior lens cover plates and 1 interior lens cover plate.
 This helmet is also compatible with a cheater lens.
 It also has a grinding mode.
 The lithium batteries offer suitable power.

 This product model has four premium redundant arc sensors.
 They are highly sensitive and auto-darken in minimum time.
-This means that your eyes are protected in good time thereby making it one of the best in the market.
+This means that your eyes are protected in good time thereby making it one of the best on the market.

 - 1-1-1-2 optical or (vision) clarity

 - Light weight (weight of 455 grams)

 - Very durable and easy to adjust